vtex/styleguide/react/components/Spinner/README.md

 - Avoid showing too many spinners at a given time in the same screen, it'll look overwhelming.

 ### Related components
-- If you can assess the progression of the task prefer a Progress Bar (WIP).
+- If you can assess the progression of the task prefer a Progress Bar (work in progress).
-- For whole screen loading try using Skeleton Pages (WIP).
+- For whole screen loading try using Skeleton Pages (work in progress).

 #### Default